Semi-schematic Newsletter, Unlocked

 Perhaps even leave a comment below?

-This Semi-schematic newsletter is where I sketch out my mental models and observations on learning, teaching, instructional design, and human uses of information.
+This Semi-schematic newsletter is where I sketch out ideas on learning, teaching, instructional design, human uses of information, & etc.

 These posts have their very own Semi-schematic RSS feed.
-For now, there is no way to subscribe via email, just RSS apps (like NetNewsWire, Inoreader, or NewsBlur).
+You can subscribe via RSS newsreaders (like NetNewsWire, Inoreader, or NewsBlur) or by email with a service like Feedrabbit.